ControlThings/mist-examples-nodejs/README.md

 Once the friend connection has been made using the local broadcast network, you can freely move yourself or Marielle elsewhere.

-As long as both entities have working internet connection, they will be able to communicate with each other securely using built-in relay connectivity.
+As long as both entities have working internet connections, they will be able to communicate with each other securely using built-in relay connectivity.

 ## Further Reading